langchain-ai/langgraph/README.md

 ## Overview

-[LangGraph](https://langchain-ai.github.io/langgraph/) is a library for building stateful, multi-actor applications with LLMs, built on top of (and intended to be used with) [LangChain](https://github.com/langchain-ai/langchain).
+[LangGraph](https://langchain-ai.github.io/langgraph/) is a library for building stateful, multi-actor applications with LLMs.
 It extends the [LangChain Expression Language](https://python.langchain.com/docs/expression_language/) with the ability to coordinate multiple chains (or actors) across multiple steps of computation in a cyclic manner.
 It is inspired by [Pregel](https://research.google/pubs/pub37252/) and [Apache Beam](https://beam.apache.org/).
 The current interface exposed is one inspired by [NetworkX](https://networkx.org/documentation/latest/).